suomitek/suomitek-appboard/docs/architecture/design-proposals/dashboard/deployment-improvements.md

 When users deploy an application we present the default `values.yaml` that the chart contains.
 This is the only mechanism they have to modify the default behavior.
 In many cases, they want to modify this default setup with simple modifications like changing the default hostname or modify the default password.
 It's not trivial to find these settings in the values.yaml that it's usually very verbose.
 They should be able to modify some "common" parameters easily.
 In any case, for advanced users, they should be able to still modify the `values.yaml` to fine-tune the settings of the application.

 Once an application is deployed, eventually the user will need to upgrade it.
 Now, apart from the complexity of having to handle the `values.yaml` file, it's necessary to remember the changes done in the original `values.yaml` in order to port those to the new version.
-In Kubeapps, once a user selects a new version, the values are substituted with the defaults for the new version, making it very difficult to modify these values with the previous one.
+In Suomitek-appboard, once a user selects a new version, the values are substituted with the defaults for the new version, making it very difficult to modify these values with the previous one.
 It should be possible to follow the same approach than in the deployment: have an easy-to-fill form, having the possibility to switch to the advanced form in which they can modify the values as their liking.

 ## Desired User Experience (UX)